unicodeveloper/laravel-cloudinary/README.md

 }
 ```

-Next, ensure you already published the migration files that ships with this package via `php artisan migrate`.
+Next, ensure you already published the media migration files that ships with this package via `php artisan migrate`.

+**Note::** Once this package has been installed, your app automatically picks up the migration files and creates the required tables in your DB the next time you run `php artisan migrate`.

 You can now attach media assets to your model like so: